mozilla/anodejsholidayseason/client-sessions.md

       req.session.reset();
     });

-# Session revocation is now much harder
+# Immediate revocation of Persona sessions

 One of the main downsides of client-side sessions as compared to server-side ones is that the server no longer has the ability to destroy sessions.

 Using a server-side scheme, it's enough to delete the session data that's stored on the server because any cookies that remain on clients will now point to a non-existent session.
 With a client-side scheme though, the session data is not on the server, so the server cannot be sure that it has been deleted on every client.
+In other words, we can't easily synchronize the server state (user logged out) with the state that's stored on the client (user logged in).

 To compensate for this limitation, client-sessions adds an expiry to the cookies.
 Before unpacking the session data stored in the encrypted cookie, the server will check that it hasn't expired.
 If it has, it will simply refuse to honour it and consider the user as logged out.

-# Immediate revocation of Persona sessions

 While the expiry scheme works fine in most applications (especially when it's set to a relatively low value), in the case of [Persona](https://login.persona.org),